omarbinsaleh/uber-clone-backend/README.md

 - Hash the password extracted from the `req.body`
 - Create a new user using the `createUser()` method defined in the `./services/userService.js` file
 - Generate a token for authentication
+- set the token in the cookies using the `res.cookie(tokenName, token)` method.
 - Send the `token` and the `user` to client with the status code 201
 - If anything goes wrong or error happens in the process, then catch and handle the error and send response to the client with proper status code and message.
   Here is how the `./controllers/userController.js` file looks like at this point: